Secretly Group

 Progress from Our Internal Operations (Scope 1 & 2 Emissions)

 We can most directly influence Scope 1 (methane gas used for space and water heating in our facilities, diesel used in our company truck) and Scope 2 (electricity used to power and cool our facilities) emissions.
 Work is ongoing to reduce these Scope 1 & 2 emissions across our global sites, with projects investing in 100% renewable energy across all our buildings and replacing gas appliances with electric options where possible.
-Installing rooftop solar panels at our Bloomington office and warehouse cut our main office’s grid electricity use by 25%, and we recently added solar panels to our Chicago office, too!
-We also recently consolidated operations at a new office/warehouse facility in Bloomington that over time should allow us to reduce energy use at satellite offices and reduce travel in between.
+We’ve installed rooftop solar at our main warehouse facility as we consolidated our stock from four locations to one (we should see those gains in the 2025 emissions report.

 Going forward, we’ll continue to drive fossil fuels and carbon emissions out of our in-house operations by: